Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Google Maps: https://maps.app.goo.gl/RnBqN2iEyVPUnSXf9

-Lachs Nabe
+Salmon Nabe

 Google Maps: https://maps.app.goo.gl/RnBqN2iEyVPUnSXf9

-A stew with cooked salmon
+A hot pot with cooked salmon

-A stew with cooked salmon
+A hot pot with cooked salmon

 Ikura Don

-Ikura Don especially delights roe lovers
+Ikura Don is especially popular with roe lovers

-Ikura Don especially delights roe lovers
+Ikura Don is especially popular with roe lovers

 Jigokudani (Hell Valley) 登別地獄谷